eridien/vscode-function-explorer/README.md

 You can bring up the settings for the extension using the menu at the top of the explorer.

 - **Hide Root Folders**.
 This hides the labels of root folders.
 It is only used when folders are visible.
-Default: enabled.
+Default: disabled.

 - **Hide All Folders**.
 This changes the explorer from a file tree to a list of files.
 This setting can be changed at any time in the explorer top menu.
 Default: enabled.

 - **Open Editors As Pinned**.
 When an editor is brought up it can be pinned, like a double-click in the file explorer, or in preview mode letting the next editor replace it.
 Default: enabled.

 - **Show File Paths**.
-When folders are hidden the path to the file is shown after the file name.
+When folders are hidden, the path to the file is shown after the file label.
 Default: enabled.

+- **Breadcrumb Display**

+  - **Never Show Breadcrumbs**
+      The space to the right of explorer function labels will always be blank.

+  - **Show Breadcrumbs With Dittos**
+      Breadcrumbs, when available, will appear to the right of explorer function labels except for the breadcrumbs that are identical to the one above.
+Those matching will just show a ditto mark (quote character ` "`) reducing clutter.
+This is the default.

+  - **Always Show Complete Breadcrumbs**
+      Breadcrumbs, when available, will always appear to the right of explorer function labels.

 - **Open File When Expanded**.
 Whenever a file is expanded to show its functions the file is shown in an editor.
 Default: disabled.

 - **File Wrap**.
 When navigating by jumping between marks this option allows the jumps to wrap around all files instead of wrapping inside the active file.
 It even jumps between  files in different root folders.
 Default: enabled.

 - **Scroll Position**

   - **Function Top At Top**
       The top of the function, including the margin, is positioned at the top of the window.